angeIsua/angeIsua/README.md

 <br> do you know how weird people have to be to have one be the most level-headed within any friend group?
 <br> don't go around making anyone worry! just start loss cutting, everything has their own fun
 <br>
-<br> find an extra player within someone else!
+<br> you'll have to find an extra player within someone else :  )